Lisa Murkowski: Elections

 Murkowski has had several close challenges but has never lost a general election.
 She has won four full terms to the Senate; she won 48.6% of the vote in 2004, 39.5% in 2010, 44.4% in 2016 and 53.7% in 2022.

 2004

 Murkowski ran for a full Senate term against former Governor Tony Knowles in the 2004 election after winning a primary challenge by a large margin.
 She was considered vulnerable due to the controversy over her appointment, and polling showed the race was very close.
 The centrist Republican Main Street Partnership, which wanted to run TV ads for Murkowski, was told no airtime was left to buy.
-Near the end of the campaign, senior U.S. Senator Ted Stevens appeared in TV ads for Murkowski and claimed that if a Democrat replaced Murkowski, Alaska would likely receive fewer federal dollars.
 Murkowski defeated Knowles by 9,349 votes.

 2010

 Murkowski faced a challenge from Joe Miller, a former U.S. magistrate judge supported by former Governor Sarah Palin, in the August 24, 2010, Republican Party primary election.
 The initial results showed Murkowski trailing Miller, 51–49%, with absentee ballots yet to be tallied.
 After the first round of absentee ballots was counted on August 31, Murkowski conceded, saying that she did not believe that Miller's lead could be overcome in the next round of absentee vote counting.
 Miller received 55,878 votes to Murkowski's 53,872.

 After the primary, the Murkowski campaign floated the idea of her running as a Libertarian in the general election.
 On August 29, 2010, the state Libertarian Party executive board voted not to consider Murkowski as its Senate nominee.

 On September 17, 2010, Murkowski said she would mount a write-in campaign for the Senate seat.
 Her campaign was aided in large part by substantial funding from state teachers' and firefighters' unions, Native corporations, and PACs.

 On November 17, 2010, the Associated Press reported that Murkowski had become only the second Senate candidate (after Strom Thurmond in 1954) to win a write-in campaign.
 She emerged victorious after a two-week count of write-in ballots showed that she had overtaken Miller.
 Miller did not concede.
 U.S. Federal District Judge Ralph Beistline granted an injunction to stop the certification of the election due to "serious" legal issues and irregularities Miller raised about the hand count of absentee ballots.
 On December 10, 2010, an Alaskan judge dismissed Miller's case, clearing the way for Murkowski's certification, but on December 13, Miller appealed the decision to the Alaska Supreme Court.
 The state Supreme Court rejected Miller's appeal on December 22.
 On December 28, Beistline dismissed Miller's lawsuit.
 Governor Sean Parnell certified Murkowski as the winner on December 30.